elcuervo/net-ptth/README.md

 ```

 ## Rack compatiblity

+_Remember that letting an app handle the responses it's also in charge of
+closing the reverse connection if needed_

 An app can be defined to be mounted like rackup will.
 So you can do things like
 this: